8888 Uprising: 8–12 August

 A general strike, as planned, began on 8 August 1988.
 Mass demonstrations were held across Burma as ethnic minorities, Buddhists, Christians, Muslims, students, workers and the young and old all demonstrated.
 The first procession circled Rangoon, stopping for people to speak.
 A stage was also erected.
 Demonstrators from the Rangoon neighbourhoods converged in downtown Rangoon.
 Only one casualty was reported at this point as a frightened traffic policeman fired into the crowd and fled.
 (Such marches would occur daily until 19 September.)
 Protesters kissed the shoes of soldiers, in an attempt to persuade them to join the civilian protest, whilst some encircled military officers to protect them from the crowd and earlier violence Over the next four days these demonstrations continued; the government was surprised by the scale of the protests and stated that it promised to heed the demands of the protesters "insofar as possible".
 Lwin had brought in more soldiers from insurgent areas to deal with the protesters.

 In Mandalay Division, a more organised strike committee was headed by lawyers and discussion focused on multi-party democracy and human rights.
 Many participants in the protests arrived from nearby towns and villages.
 Farmers who were particularly angry with the government's economic policies joined the protests in Rangoon.
 In one village, 2,000 of the 5,000 people also went on strike.

 A short while later, the authorities opened fire on the protesters.
 Ne Win ordered that "guns were not to shoot upwards," meaning that he was ordering the military to shoot directly at the demonstrators.
 Protesters responded by throwing Molotov cocktails, swords, knives, rocks, poisoned darts and bicycle spokes.
 In one incident, protesters burned a police station and tore apart four fleeing officers.
 On 10 August, soldiers fired into Rangoon General Hospital, killing nurses and doctors tending to the wounded.
 State-run Radio Rangoon reported that 1,451 "looters and disturbance makers" had been arrested.

-Estimates of the number of casualties surrounding the 8-8-88 demonstrations range from hundreds to 10,000; military authorities put the figures at about 95 people killed and 240 wounded.
+While estimates of the number of casualties surrounding the 8-8-88 demonstrations range from hundreds to 10,000; military authorities put the figures at about 95 people killed and 240 wounded.